 In Kedah, international air travelers come in through the Sultan Abdul Halim Airport.
 The Langkawi International Airport is used by those coming into Langkawi Island for travel and other major events.
 Langkawi and Penang both represents two of the busiest airports in the northern region mainly because Penang is known to be a very dynamic economic hub.

-As for Langkawi Island, it hosts the annual Langkawi Maritime and Aerospace Exhibition and is one of the top travel destinations in Malaysia.
+As for Pulau Langkawi, it hosts the annual Langkawi Maritime and Aerospace Exhibition and is one of the top travel destinations in Malaysia.
 As such, travelers fly in directly to the international airport here without having to negate through other hubs.

 The Sultan Haji Ahmad Shah Airport in Terengganu is a major hub although it does not have a lot of international connections.
 Further to the north east is the Sultan Ismail Petra Airport which serves the capital of Kelantan, Kota Baru.